 You can call the center at 032-741-9000 to make an appointment.
 Online registration is also available.
 The Incheon Airport COVID-19 Test Center is located at the parking lot on the west side of the 1st basement floor of Terminal 2 (in front of the pass issuance office).

 Please do not wait until the last minute to book your appointment!
-Appointment slots are limited and are often booked a week ahead.
+Appointment slots are limited and are often booked at LEAST a week or so ahead.
 And obviously, bring your passport with you.

 Incheon Medical Center